 |Aeres Groep||The Netherlands|

-The European Professional Zookeeper Qualification Framework is funded by the European Union under the Erasmus+ programme.
+The European Professional Zookeeper Qualification Framework was co-funded by the European Union under the Erasmus+ programme.